openssl/openssl/README-QUIC.md

 In the above example replace `host` with the hostname of the server (e.g.
 `www.example.com`) and `port` with the port for the server (e.g. `443`).
 Replace `myalpn` with the Application Layer Protocol to use (e.g.`h3` represents HTTP/3).
-IANA matains a standard list of [ALPN ids] that can be used.
+IANA maintains a standard list of [ALPN ids] that can be used.

 This example connects to a QUIC server and opens a single bidirectional stream.
 Data can be passed via stdin/stdout as usual.
 This allows test usage of QUIC